jaaphuls/TrafficControlBoys/README.md

 To better understand the case and to have an idea of the scale of the problem, it may be a good idea to get an estimation of the size of the state space of the case.
 The state space is the total number of valid states that are possible in the case.
 In our case, the number of possible positions that the vehicles can have on the board.
-To calculate this number, it must first be clear which formula should be used.
+To calculate this number, it must first be clear which general formula should be used.
 There are four possible formulas, which are listed below.
 Which formula is applicable in our case depends on two questions:

 1. Does the order matter?
 2. Can the same possibilities be repeated?